Peter O'Hearn: Awards and honours

 In 2007, O'Hearn was granted a Royal Society Wolfson Research Merit Award.
 In 2011, O'Hearn and Samin Ishtiaq were awarded a Most Influential POPL Paper Award.
 With Stephen Brookes, Carnegie Mellon University, he was co-recipient of the 2016 Gödel Prize, for the invention of Concurrent Separation Logic.
 Also in 2016, he was elected Fellow of the Royal Academy of Engineering (FREng) and co-received the annual CAV (Computer Aided Verification) award.
 In 2018, he was elected Fellow of the Royal Society (FRS), and was bestowed with an Honorary Doctor of Laws from Dalhousie University.
 January 2019 saw O'Hearn honoured with another Most Influential POPL Paper Award, which he shared with three colleagues.
 The Institute of Electrical and Electronics Engineers (IEEE) granted O'Hearn and three of his Facebook colleagues an IEEE Cybersecurity Award for Practice at their annual awards ceremony in October, 2021.
+He was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to the science and engineering of reasoning about programs".